yixuantt/PoolingAndAttn/README.md

 ### Citation
 ```
 @misc{poolingattentioneffectivedesigns,
-      title={Pooling And Attention: What Are Effective Designs For LLm-Based Embedding Models?},
+      title={Pooling And Attention: What Are Effective Designs For LLM-Based Embedding Models?},
       author={Yixuan Tang and Yi Yang},
       year={2024},
       eprint={2409.02727},